Giorgi Beridze

-Giorgi Beridze (გიორგი ბერიძე; born 12 May 1997) is a Georgian professional footballer who plays as a winger for Süper Lig club Ankaragücü and the Georgia national team.
+Giorgi Beridze (გიორგი ბერიძე; born 12 May 1997) is a Georgian professional footballer who plays as a winger for Nemzeti Bajnokság club Újpest, and the Georgia national team.

 Club career

 Gent

-A youth product of Zestafoni, Beridze moved to Dila Gori in 2013 and made his professional debut on 2 May 2014 in a 2–1 loss to WIT Georgia in the Umaglesi Liga.
-He returned shortly to Zestafoni in 2015, before being signed by Belgian Pro League club Gent later that year where he joined the youth academy.
+A youth product of Zestaponi, Beridze moved to Dila Gori in 2013 and made his professional debut on 2 May 2014 in a 2–1 loss to WIT Georgia in the Umaglesi Liga.
+He returned shortly to Zestaponi in 2015, before being signed by Belgian Pro League club Gent later that year where he joined the youth academy.

 Loans

 In January 2017, Beridze joined Slovak Super Liga club Trenčín on a six-month loan.
 He made his debut for the club against Slovan Bratislava on 25 February 2017 and netted the equalizer in the match.
 He extended his contract with Gent until 2020 during his loan, which was also extended by another season.
 His efforts for Trenčín meant that he was awarded the award as player of the season.

 Another two loan spells followed between 2018 and 2020 to Újpest and Lokeren, respectively.
 He scored his first goal for Lokeren on 26 September 2019 in the first minute of the Belgian Cup match against Antwerp which ended in a 4–2 loss.